about

 Photo by Grace Barry

-Philip Kenner (he/they) is an NYC-based writer and performer.
+Philip Kenner (he/they) is an NYC-based poet, playwright, essayist, educator, and performer.

-Philip’s debut chapbook BOYSTUFF is forthcoming from Glass Poetry Press in 2025.
-His poetry has been published in Kitchen Table Quarterly (“Stand & Repent”), Milk Press (“Horrible Stinky Place,” “Pigeons”), Cordite Poetry Review (“Stench”), poetry.onl (“What if we were gay together?”), Colectivo Tabú (“Onion Pan” and others), Let My People Cum (“Yogurt”), and elsewhere.
+Philip’s debut chapbook BOYSTUFF is out now from Glass Poetry Press.
+His poetry has been published in Swing, 3Elements Review, Fruitslice, Kitchen Table Quarterly, Milk Press, Cordite Poetry Review, poetry.onl, Colectivo Tabú, Let My People Cum, and elsewhere.

 Philip is the co-host of The Chef’s Monologue, a podcast where Philip and his co-host, Michael Wilder Frazel, feature new writing by their favorite writers and then interview those writers about their process and thoughts on theater, film, TV, and more.